bradleyjay/datadog_test/datadog/answers.md

 The Anomaly graph here is displaying a region on either side of the current value of the reported metric.
 This represents the range of values within a set number (2, here) of standard deviations of the mean value, taken over some number of seconds set by a default rollup value, explained [here]([rollup](https://docs.datadoghq.com/monitors/monitor_types/anomaly/)), but I'm not sure what that default is.
 Because I've chosen the 'basic' algorithm, the anomaly is calculated with a "simple lagging quantile computation," i.e. no seasonal/longer term trend data.

-## Monitoring Data
+# Monitoring Data

+*Since you’ve already caught your test metric going above 800 once, you don’t want to have to continually watch this dashboard to be alerted when it goes above 800 again.
+So let’s make life easier by creating a monitor.*

-### Create a new Metric Monitor that watches the average of your custom metric (my_metric) and will alert if it’s above the following values over the past 5 minutes:
+*Create a new Metric Monitor that watches the average of your custom metric (my_metric) and will alert if it’s above the following values over the past 5 minutes:*

-### - Warning threshold of 500
+- *Warning threshold of 500*
-### - Alerting threshold of 800
+- *Alerting threshold of 800*
-### - And also ensure that it will notify you if there is No Data for this query over the past 10m.
+- *And also ensure that it will notify you if there is No Data for this query over the past 10m.*
+---

+## Create a Metric Monitor for my_metric, with Warning Threshold 500, Alerting Threshold 800

 To create a Metric Monitor ([documentation](https://docs.datadoghq.com/monitors/monitor_types/metric/)), I navigated to Monitors > New Monitor > Metric in the Datadog web interface.
-I chose my detection method, defined my metric as the single value (removing avg() from the monitor query) reported by my_metric, set my Warning and Alerting Thresholds, and enabled **Notify** for missing data after ten minutes:
+I chose my detection method, defined my metric as the single value (removing avg() from the monitor query, since that's an average over Hosts, not needed here) reported by my_metric, set my Warning and Alerting Thresholds, and enabled **Notify** for missing data after ten minutes:

 ![Alert Monitor Creation](images/3_1_MonitorAlert.png)

+---
-### Please configure the monitor’s message so that it will:
+> *Please configure the monitor’s message so that it will:*
-### - Send you an email whenever the monitor triggers.
+> - *Send you an email whenever the monitor triggers.*
+> - *Create different messages based on whether the monitor is in an Alert, Warning, or No Data state.*
-### - Include the metric value that caused the monitor to trigger and host ip when the Monitor triggers an Alert state.
+> - *Include the metric value that caused the monitor to trigger and host ip when the Monitor triggers an Alert state.*
-### - Create different messages based on whether the monitor is in an Alert, Warning, or No Data state.
-### - When this monitor sends you an email notification, take a screenshot of the email that it sends you.
+> - *When this monitor sends you an email notification, take a screenshot of the email that it sends you.*

+---
+## Configure the Alert Monitor's Message: have a different email sent for an Alert(include metric, host ip), a Warning, and a No Data event.
+Show a screenshot.

 I configured the monitor's message to respond to Alerts, Warnings, and No Data events.
 Additionally, the monitor will email me when the threshold reaches a Warning or Alert.